-To receive compensation under the Program, petitioner must prove either 1) that she suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to his vaccination, or 2) that she suffered an injury that was actually caused by a vaccine.
-See §§ 13(a)(1)(A) and 11(c)(1).
-An examination of the record did not uncover any evidence that petitioner suffered a "Table Injury."
-Further, the record does not contain persuasive evidence indicating that petitioner's alleged injury was vaccine-caused or in any way vaccine-related.
+To receive compensation under the Program, a petitioner must prove either 1) that he suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to his vaccination, or 2) that he suffered an injury that was actually caused by a vaccine.
+See $\S\S 13(a)(1)(A)$ and 11(c)(1).
+An examination of the record did not uncover any evidence that L.J.G. suffered a "Table Injury."
+Furthermore, the record does not contain persuasive evidence indicating that L.J.G.'s alleged injury was in fact caused by the vaccine.